cobalthq/cobalt-api-docs/versions/v2/content/dast-findings.md

 > If successful, this command returns `200` and the updated finding

 This endpoint updates the current state of a DAST finding.
-Note that changing the state to `fixed` is not possible with this endpoint.
+Note that changing the state to `fixed` or `check_fix` is not possible with this endpoint.
 You have to use the [retest endpoint](#retest-dast-finding) for that.

 ### HTTP Request